Boston Child Support Lawyer: A Guide to Child Support

 Additionally, child support will usually be collected by wage garnishment, or a wage withholding order.
 These orders are served on the support obligor’s employer and the employer takes child support from the employee’s pay check every time the employee is paid.

 Finally, the court is required to determine whether a parent has health insurance available to cover the child, and make the appropriate orders after such an inquiry.

-The courts in Boston and New Bedford and throughout Massachusetts may have jurisdiction to deal with out-of-state child support orders (called interstate orders).
+The courts in Boston, Hingham and New Bedford and all over Massachusetts may have jurisdiction to deal with out-of-state child support orders (called interstate orders).
 In situations where a parent travels to or from Massachusetts to live, there may be another child support order issued by the court of another state that may need to be registered or enforced in Massachusetts, or modified under certain circumstances.
 The law as it pertains to interstate child support matters is extremely complex, even for the most seasoned and experienced attorneys.
 It is important to have an expert guide you through the intricacies of these “foreign” support orders to achieve the best results.